ZenabBiscuit/VirtualAssistant-Scaler/README.md

 11. Tell memory usage
 12. Tell the user what all it can do

+**Libraries Used:**
+- SpeechRecognition: Library for performing speech recognition, with support for several engines and APIs, online and offline.
+- pyttsx3: Text to Speech (TTS) library for Python 2 and 3.
+Works without internet connection or delay.
+Supports multiple TTS engines, including Sapi5, nsss, and espeak.
+- pywhatkit: It is a python library that performs various functions like playing on youtube, searching on internet, sending a whatsapp message, converting images to handwriting etc.
+- speedtest-cli: Command line interface for testing internet bandwidth using speedtest.net

 **How to run:**
 - This project uses Python 3.8.5
 - The project dependencies are listed in requirements.txt file.